CAR ACCIDENT CASE SETTLEMENT RESULTS

 Just south of Carroll Park, the intersection of South Monroe Street and Washington Boulevard creates confusion for drivers.
 With four lights and five lanes of traffic arriving from four directions, drivers sometimes fail to yield when turning left.
 A typical year sees 20 or more accidents at this intersection.

 #4: Orleans/Gay/Ensor Streets

-In western Baltimore just west of the Jones Falls Expressway is the congested area of Orleans, Gay and Ensor Streets.
-Anyone who’s unfamiliar with how the streets split at this place can easily be caught off guard.
+In western Baltimore, just west of the Jones Falls Expressway, is the congested area of Orleans, Gay, and Ensor Streets.
+Anyone unfamiliar with how the streets split at this place can easily be caught off guard.
 More than 30 accidents occur here in a typical year.

 #3: Jones Falls Expressway/West Cold Spring Lane

-Where West Cold Spring Lane joins the Jones Fall Expressway, the split exit creates congestion and confusion.
-When workday traffic hits the expressway at 5 p.m., traffic clogs and drivers grow impatient.
-It’s common to have more than 30 accidents here in the span of a year, especially side-swipes
+The split exit creates congestion and confusion where West Cold Spring Lane joins the Jones Fall Expressway.
+When workday traffic hits the expressway at 5 p.m., traffic clogs, and drivers grow impatient.
+It’s common to have more than 30 accidents here in a year, especially sideswipes.

 #2: Jones Falls Expressway/Northern Parkway